mdturnerinoz/logphpvartoerrlog/README.md

  used above, or copy and vary them as you see fit based on the description of each variable (presently denoted within any current php.ini files).

- This code commas with absolution no warranty whatsoever, so use it at your own peril :0) .

  *************  Sample output to default PHP error log (php.ini)  ***************

 [17-Nov-2012 16:56:31] PHP Warning:  Module 'mysql' already loaded in Unknown on line 0